Director of Farming

 The Director of Farming will report to the Executive Director and will join a team of seven full-time staff positions.
-The Director of Farming is part of the senior leadership team at SPACE, and is responsible for their area of expertise and for representing the organization as a whole and participating in organization-wide strategy.
-The Director of Farming will oversee the current farming operation which in 2019 covered approximately 6 acres and provided produce for:
+The Director of Farming is part of the senior leadership team at SPACE, and is responsible for their own area of expertise as well as representing the organization externally and participating in organization-wide strategy.
+The Director of Farming will oversee all aspects of the farming operation, and will identify and develop with SPACE’s leadership the best mission-driven enterprises and programs for the farm.
+For context, in 2019 the farming operation covered approximately 6 acres and provided produce for:

 A 140-member CSA;

 SPACE’s residency kitchen and farm-to-table events;